Get to Know Preview Shortcuts

 - CMD+ Z: Use this shortcut to undo changes to the document or image you are working on.
 It is pretty useful when you keep making mistakes and need more editing.

-- Alt (options key) & CMD+ T: Use this shortcut to open up special characters panel.
+- Alt (options key) & CMD+ T: Use this shortcut to open up the special characters panel.

 - Alt (options key) & CMD+ B: Use this shortcut to show the image background.